appinha/42cursus/README.md

 ## 🗣️ About 42

-	42 is a global education initiative that proposes a new way of learning technology: no teachers, no classrooms, students learning from their fellow students (peer to peer learning), with a methodology that develops both computing and life skills.
+	42 is a global education initiative that offers a new way of learning technology: no teachers, no classrooms, students learning from their fellow students (peer to peer learning), with a methodology that develops both computing and life skills.
 The 42 cursus is free for whoever is approved in its selection process* - the so-called "Piscine" - becoming thus "cadets" (42's students).

 \* For further information about 42's **selection process** (the "Piscine"), please visit the [C Piscine repo](https://github.com/appinha/42sp-piscine).